-Travellers are responsible for checking and conforming with the entry and exit requirements at their arrival and return destinations as well as their airline's published protocols.
+Travellers are responsible for checking and conforming with the entry and exit requirements at their arrival and return destinations, local rules (such as face covering usage) in the country being visited as well as their airline's published protocols.
 Requirements may include proof of negative PCR Covid-19 tests, temperature checks or completion of forms.

 Overall FCO guidance - https://www.gov.uk/foreign-travel-advice